Reporting a vehicle safety or non-compliance issue

 The Australian Government regulates the manufacture, importation and first supply to the market of road vehicles to ensure an acceptable level of safety, emission control and anti-theft protection across the Australian vehicle fleet.
-The Department of Infrastructure and Regional Development (the Department) administers these arrangements under the Motor Vehicle Standards Act 1989 (the Act) and Motor Vehicle Standards Regulations 1989 (the Regulations).
+The Department of Infrastructure, Transport, Regional Development and Communications (the Department) administers these arrangements under the Motor Vehicle Standards Act 1989 (the Act) and Motor Vehicle Standards Regulations 1989 (the Regulations).

-The Department also assists the Australian Competition and Consumer Commission (ACCC) in carrying out safety investigations, and provides specialist technical advice regarding vehicle safety matters.
+The Department also assists the Australian Competition and Consumer Commission (ACCC) in considering vehicle safety concerns, and providing specialist technical advice regarding vehicle safety matters.

-The purpose of this page is to provide members of the public with the opportunity to report potential vehicle safety issues, as well as possible non-compliance with the Act and Regulations.
+The purpose of this page is to provide members of the public, industry and other regulators with the opportunity to report potential vehicle safety issues, as well as possible non-compliance with the Act and Regulations.

 The Department takes all reports seriously.
-Where there is sufficient evidence, the Department may investigate systemic safety issues or non-compliance with the legislation and technical standards.
+Where there is sufficient information, the Department may consider whether there has been any systemic safety issues or non-compliance with the legislation and technical standards.

 How will my report be used?

-The Department will generally only investigate a matter where evidence exists of either a:
+The Department will generally only give detailed consideration to a report where sufficient information exists of either a:

-- systemic safety issue affecting multiple vehicles; and
+- systemic safety issue affecting multiple vehicles; or

-A range of factors are taken into account in assessing whether a reported issue will be investigated.
+A range of factors are taken into account in assessing whether a reported issue will be considered.
 These include: